JoelHKV/ConceptGenerator/readme.md

 concepts in descending order, scored in the previous step.

-Finally, `concepts` and `backward_concepts` are deleted from this dictionary, leaving only 'ordered_concepts' as concept data.
+Finally, `concepts` and `backward_concepts` are deleted from this dictionary, leaving only `ordered_concepts` as concept data.

 This performant dictionary is the final interconnectedness data stored in Firestore as: